Missouri Public Records Search

 Marriage and death records more than 50 years old are available to any member of the public through the state archives.
 More recent records may be restricted to immediate family members.

-Court cases, including probate records, may be searched on RecordsFinder.com or on individual circuit court websites by name or case number.
+Missouri vital records, court cases, including probate records, may be searched on RecordsFinder.com or individual circuit court websites by name or case number.